 Edit: I created a library that enables to detect bots and crawlers using fingerprinting.
 It is still in development but you can start using it.
 The code is available on Github.
+I am currently testing a new detection technique, feel free to challenge it and give me some feedback.

 In August I wrote a post on techniques to detect Chrome headless.
 Since then I received messages saying that some of them were not working anymore.
 After doing few tests on my computer, it happens that the last three techniques that used WebGL, feature detection as well as the size of the image used by Chrome when an image fails to load can’t be used anymore to detect Chrome headless.